openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 3. cd ~/swiftonfile;python setup.py develop;cd ~

 ### Configure SwiftOnFile as Storage Policy

+#### Object Server Configuration
-1. A SAIO setup mimic a four node swift setup and should have four object server running.Add another object server for SwiftOnFile by setting the following configurations in the file /etc/swift/object-server/5.conf:
+A SAIO setup mimic a four node swift setup and should have four object server running.Add another object server for SwiftOnFile by setting the following configurations in the file /etc/swift/object-server/5.conf:

 ~~~
 [DEFAULT]